 Updating devices and communication methods can bring efficiency to manufacturers and warehouses.
 From the floor to the front office, the effects are evident.
-But digital transformation is more than adding a few pieces of hardware and software.
+But digital transformation efforts include more than adding a few pieces of hardware and software.

 Commitment to Change

 Taking advantage of modern technology requires a commitment to business transformation.
 This involves changing an entire company’s processes.

 Digital transformation affects the way people and processes interact with technology.
 Integrating technology into all areas of the business plays a key role.

 As a result, hardware and software work together to improve operations.
 Everything from mobile devices to ERP software becomes part of driving digital transformation.

 Digital manufacturing strategies include robotics, artificial intelligence and machine learning.
 Each focuses on connected devices to help companies maintain a competitive edge.